Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Example of a Vegan Diet

-Here are some examples of breakfast, lunch, and dinner so you get a good feel for what your menu might look like.
+Here are some examples of breakfast, lunch, and dinner so you get a good feel for your menu.

 Spring Salad with Raspberry Vinaigrette